JuliaSpace/SatelliteToolbox.jl/docs/src/man/orbit/propagators.md

 After the orbit propagator is initialized, the orbit can be propagated by the API functions `propagate!`, `propagate_to_epoch!`, and `step!`.

-The function `propagate!` has two signature.
-The first one is
+The function `propagate!` has the following signature:

 ```julia
 function propagate!(orbp, t::Number) where T